aid8/Ascension/README.md

         Parameters:  AscensionName, AscensionXpRangeCap, AscensionXpRangeStart
         Purpose: Save the ascension title object into the database

+        Function: EditAscensionTitle()
+        Parameters: AscensionId, Name of the attribute/s to be edited, New value/s of the attribute/s
+        Purpose: Edit the attribute/s of the AscensionTitle

         Function: UpdateAscensionTitle()
         Parameters: AscensionID, Name of the attribute/s to be edited, New value/s of the attribute/s